 Eliminate a potential reward

 When you leave, your doggo spends hours alone.
 They often sleep and accumulate energy.
 No wonder that they react enthusiastically when you come home.
 They jump with joy and try to draw your attention.
 In this case, your presence is a reward.
 Go out the door, wait a while, and come back.
 Say hello to your dog only when they’re standing still.
 If the dog is still jumping when you get back, go out again.
 After a while, your dog will understand that you pay attention to them only if they are calm.
-They will change the behaviour pattern over time.
+They will change their behavior pattern over time.

 Experiment with different methods